alexandrerdarosa/Regression_to_predict_diagnosis/Data_Analysis_Regression_markdown.md

 Based on this analysis I was able to understand that we have 3 variables that are able to describe specific diagnosis and forecast more accurately and fast this results.

-Resulting in an accuracy of more than
-\>90% and MSE \>80%.
+Resulting in an accuracy of more than \>90% and MSE \>80%.
+Also, that compactness mean, radius worst and area worst are the most important variables to split benign and malignant tumors.

 ``` r
 knitr::opts_chunk$set(echo = TRUE)